Ryo-N7/Ryo-N7.github.io/_posts/2019-01-11-visualize-asian-cup.md

 much Japanese football has progressed these past 25 years.

-It’s a changing of the guard for Japan after the retirement of captain Hasebe and Keisuke Honda but with more young Japanese players headed to Europe from a young age these are exciting times to be a Japanese football fan.
+It’s a changing of the guard for Japan after the retirement of captain Hasebe and Keisuke Honda but with more Japanese players headed to Europe from a young age these are exciting times to be a Japanese football fan.
 It's been quite awe-inspiring seeing how the number of Japanese players playing for foreign clubs have been steadily increasing since the 1988 Asian Cup squad (Japan's first